origin-42/readme-generator/README.md

 ## How to Use

-Download application from Github and install dependancies, node and inquirer.
+Download application from Github and install dependancies, Node.js and Inquirer.
+The version of Node.js used at time of creation - 16.14.2, and Inquirer 8.2.2.

 ```
 open console {crtl `}
+enter: {npm init -y}
 enter: {npm i inquirer} - install inquirer
 enter: {node index.js} - run generator
 ```